yiloufengyue/M-GWXGB/README.md

-the article has been accepted by ***.
+the article has been accepted by Annals of AAG.
 And we will post a faster version (at least 5 times faster later), thanks for your attention